-To begin and to put all of this into some sort of perspective, when we moved we were also closing on land, hiring people to make fixes the house for the buyer, and on top of it all Hayes got Roseola (look this up because it is SUPER common for babies between 6 months to 2 years…basically it is a high, scary fever with no other symptoms, that breaks and they get a rash and they feel icky).
+To begin and to put all of this into some sort of perspective, when we moved we were also closing on land, hiring professional movers from a good company like moving services in Pahrump to make fixes the house for the buyer, and on top of it all Hayes got Roseola (look this up because it is SUPER common for babies between 6 months to 2 years…basically it is a high, scary fever with no other symptoms, that breaks and they get a rash and they feel icky).
 This all meant that not only was a move stressful we also weren’t getting sleep on top of it all.
 So this was a tough couple weeks for us on top of the emotional goodbyes and everything else.
 In many ways by the end of it all I was pretty close to a mental breakdown and took some time off to recover.
 You can catch some Instagram posts here and here.

 So for any of you taking this adventure on I thought I would share some quick tips to help make it a little less insane and doable mostly from learning the hard way ourselves: